Hôtel de Besenval: A misjudgement with historic consequences

-On 6 July, Ludwig von Flüe, an officer of the Swiss Guards, received orders from Pierre Victor de Besenval to go to the Bastille with his detachment of the Regiment de Salis-Samade to reinforce the guards and to ensure the defence of the prison-fortress.
+On 6 July, Ludwig von Flüe, an officer of the Swiss Guards, received orders from Pierre Victor de Besenval to go to the Bastille with a detachment of the Regiment de Salis-Samade to reinforce the guards and to ensure the defence of the prison-fortress.
 The next day, Ludwig von Flüe arrived at the Bastille with 32 soldiers and a sergeant.

 On 11 July, King Louis XVI forced the resignation of the only non-noble minister, the Finance Minister Jacques Necker.
 The king advised Necker to leave the country immediately.
-Necker followed the king's advice and left France for Basel, from where he and his family wanted to travel to his country estate, the Château de Coppet.
+Necker followed the king's advice and left France via Brussels and Frankfurt, heading towards Basel.
+From Basel, Necker and his family planned to travel to his country estate, the Château de Coppet.
 However, with this decision the king went a step too far.
-A step that led to major riots among the population when the news broke on 12 July, as the Genevan banker was extremely popular with the people.
-His popularity certainly had something to do with the fact that on 19 February 1781, Jacques Necker made the state finances public for the first time in the history of France in his report: The Compte rendu au Roi.
+A step that led to major riots among the population when the news broke on 12 July, as the Genevan banker was especially popular among the common people.
+His popularity among ordinary Frenchmen stood in sharp contrast to the hostility he often encountered at court, where many aristocrats looked down on the Swiss-born commoner and reformer.
+His popularity among the common people certainly also had something to do with the fact that, on 19 February 1781, Jacques Necker made the state finances public for the first time in the history of France in his report: The Compte rendu au Roi.
 The report also revealed the enormous costs to the royal household (Dépenses de la maison du Roi).
-Accordingly, the people trusted Necker.
+Accordingly, Necker was trusted by both the common people and the revolutionary factions.
 In the days that followed, the events came thick and fast.

-"The finances of a state are a center in which countless channels end: Everything begins in this center and everything returns to it; And when disorder reigns, the dangerous influence of financial confusion spreads throughout the kingdom."
+"The finances of a state constitute a centre into which innumerable channels flow: all proceeds issue from this centre, and all returns flow back to it.
+Should disorder reign, its baleful influence extends throughout the kingdom."